Federal Job Safety & Health Protection Poster (English) Poster Required

 FE All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both Federal and Federal poster requirements by clicking here .

 Job Safety and Health IT’S THE LAW!
 All workers have the right to: A safe workplace.
 Raise a safety or health concern with your employer or OSHA, or report a work- related injury or illness, without being retaliated against.
 Receive information and training on job hazards, including all hazardous substances in your workplace.
-Request an OSHA inspection of your workplace if you believe there are unsafe or unhealthy conditions.
-OSHA will keep your name confidential.
+Request a confidential OSHA inspection of your workplace if you believe there are unsafe or unhealthy conditions.
 You have the right to have a representative contact OSHA on your behalf.
 Participate (or have your representative participate) in an OSHA inspection and speak in private to the inspector.
 File a complaint with OSHA within 30 days (by phone, online or by mail) if you have been retaliated against for using your rights.
 See any OSHA citations issued to your employer.
 Request copies of your medical records, tests that measure hazards in the workplace, and the workplace injury and illness log.
 Employers must: Provide employees a workplace free from recognized hazards.
 It is illegal to retaliate against an employee for using any of their rights under the law, including raising a health and safety concern with you or with OSHA, or reporting a work-related injury or illness.
 Comply with all applicable OSHA standards.
-Report to OSHA all work-related fatalities within 8 hours, and all inpatient hospitalizations, amputations and losses of an eye within 24 hours.
+Notify OSHA within 8 hours of a workplace fatality or within 24 hours of any work-related inpatient hospitalization, amputation, or loss of an eye.
 Provide required training to all workers in a language and vocabulary they can understand.
 Prominently display this poster in the workplace.
 Post OSHA citations at or near the place of the alleged violations.
-FREE ASSISTANCE to identify and correct hazards is available to small and medium- sized employers, without citation or penalty, through OSHA-supported consultation programs in every state.
+On-Site Consultation services are available to small and medium-sized employers, without citation or penalty, through OSHA-supported consultation programs in every state.
 U.S. Department of Labor Contact OSHA.
 We can help.
 1-800-321-OSHA (6742) • TTY 1-877-889-5627 • www.osha.gov This poster is available free from OSHA.
-OSHA 3165-04R 2015
+OSHA 3165-04R 2019

 Other Federal Labor Law Posters 5 PDFS